-We are in south-western Peloponnese, in Messinia prefecture.
+Map and compass: We are in south-western Peloponnese, in Messinia prefecture.
 At this part of the shore the wooded bas-relief of the island fades gradually away in the Ionian sea, creating a pleasant seascape painted with constant alternations and rich coastal embossements.
 Dense olive groves and fertile fields meet with lagoons and golden sandy beaches that look at the open sea straight in the eye.
 In the southern end of Navarino’s gulf the tiny city of Pylos is found, our final destination.

 First impression: Pylos will win your over at first sight.
 From this moment and on you will just leave yourself to the spirit of the Messinian nature and enjoy unique excursions up to the mountains or down to the sea.
 You will discover wetlands teeming with life protected by international conventions, castles and fortresses risen from the depths of Middle Ages, places where history has been written regularly since Homer’s time up to nowadays… Pylos can also be your “terminal” for nearby daily excursions to Methoni, Koroni and the villages higher up to the surrounding mountainous zone.